Kidney Yin Deficiency

-Yin Deficiency and Chinese Medicine
+Yin Deficiency and Traditional Chinese Medicine

 Signs of aging largely occur due to the depletion of Yin substance in the body: hair and skin become dry and lackluster; joints become brittle and stiff; lower back and knees become weak.
 While aging and death are inevitable parts of life, maintaining a good quality of health as you age depends directly upon preserving and re-enforcing Yin substance in the body.